-As a nation we seem to understand the importance of a college education.
+As a nation, we seem to understand the importance of a college education.
 Parents want their kids to go to college, high schools are judged based upon the percentage of students that go to college, and our federal government spends billions each year on higher education.

-Despite this understanding of the importance of a college education, we still view college as more of a privilege than a right.
+Despite this understanding of higher education’s importance, we still view college as more of a privilege than a right.

 A college degree is the new high school diploma.

 Long ago, we decided as a nation that everyone was entitled to a high school education.
 For decades, many jobs with an “education requirement” specified that an applicant needed a high school diploma.

 Over the last generation or so, the most common education requirement has shifted from a high school diploma to a college degree.

 As the job market has shifted to require more education, shouldn’t we provide our youth with the knowledge necessary to secure most jobs?